SheCodesAus/she-codes-django-news-project-kaysikaizhao/she_codes_news/ReadMe.md

 # She Codes Plus Django Project
-The repository of Kay's portfolio 👋
+Welcome to the repository of Kay's Django Project 👋

 ## Overview
 - Submission